-Ms Lucy Khan and Mr Chris Cartlidge undertake breast reduction surgery following a comprehensive surgical assessment and careful discussion about your goals and the look you want to achieve.
-Use this website to help your research and find the breast breast reduction surgeon for you.
-Clinics are in Edinburgh and Stirling.
+Ms Lucy Khan and Mr Chris Cartlidge undertake expert breast reduction surgery.
+We conduct a comprehensive initial consultation and careful discussion about your goals and the look you want to achieve.
+Use this website to help your research and find the best breast reduction surgeon for you.
+Our clinics are in Edinburgh and Stirling.
 Our surgery uses minimal scars that are hidden in the lower fold of the breast and at the border of the areola.

 Breast Reduction Surgeon